3D models are ubiquitous in many fields:

 The “renormalization” (or projection) onto the space of 3D points gives: \(p_{3D} = (x/w, y/w, z/w, 1)\).

-The interest of projective space is to encode rational operations (such as perspective) through a simple matrix multiplication.
+The advantage of projective space is to encode rational operations (such as perspective) via a simple matrix multiplication.

 In 2D (1D projection), for a point \((x, y)\) projected onto a focal plane at distance \(f\):